rsvim/rfc/0-Principles.md

 > Written by @linrongbin16, created at 2024-03-16, last updated at 2025-07-13.

-The RSVIM is still going to be the VIM editor, not anything else.
+The Rsvim is still going to be the VIM editor, not anything else.
 It maintains almost the same product features as the VIM editor:

 1. Terminal text editor, not GUI application.
 2. Editing mode: normal, insert, visual/select, commandline, etc.